 - 1. Student or Employee files a complaint with one of the aforementioned individuals. - 2.
 Initial investigation will confirm the validity of the claims - 3.
-Two trained investigators will be assigned to the case by the Title IX Coordinator. - 4.
+Two trained investigators will be assigned to the case by the Dean of Students/Title IX Coordinator. - 4.
 Investigators will meet with parties involved and witnesses to gather facts. - 5.
-Investigators will allow each party to look over the findings to ensure accuracy of information before sending it to the Title IX Coordinator.
+Investigators will allow each party to look over the findings to ensure accuracy of information before sending it to the Dean of Students/Title IX Coordinator.
 Parties will have 10 days to review the information. - 6.
-Investigators will render a recommendation to the Title IX Coordinator and a Deputy Coordinator. - 7.
-The Coordinator and Deputy Coordinator will review evidence and either agree with the recommendation or render their own finding from the evidence. - 8.
-The Coordinator will then send the findings and penalties to those parties involved. - 9.
+Investigators will render a recommendation to the Dean of Students/Title IX Coordinator and a Deputy Coordinator. - 7.
+The Dean of Students/Title IX Coordinator and Deputy Coordinator will review evidence and either agree with the recommendation or render their own finding from the evidence. - 8.
+The Dean Students/Title IX Coordinator will then send the findings and penalties to those parties involved. - 9.
 Parties have 10 days for appeal.